On the Expressive Power of Permutation-Equivariant Weight-Space Networks: Expressive power of permutation-invariant weight-space networks

 \begin{proposition} There exists a compact set $K \subset \WS$ and a permutation-invariant map $\wf : K \to \sR$ that cannot be approximated on $K$ by invariant weight-space networks. \end{proposition}

 \begin{proof}[Proof sketch.]
 By Theorem~\ref{thm:equiv_of_all_models}, it suffices to consider NG-GNN as a representative permutation-invariant weight-space network.
 We construct two binary weight configurations $\vv,\vv'\in\WS$ (see Figure~\ref{fig:prop-c8-graphs} for an illustration) such that (i) the second-layer weight matrices $\mW_2$ and $\mW_2'$ have different ranks, and (ii) the neural graphs induced by $\vv$ and $\vv'$ are indistinguishable by the Weisfeiler--Leman (WL) test~\cite{morris2023weisfeiler}.
 First, since matrix rank is invariant under neuron permutations, $\vv$ and $\vv'$ lie in distinct $G$-orbits.
 As $G$ is finite, there exists a continuous permutation-invariant map $\wf:\WS\to\sR$ separating these orbits, e.g., with $\wf(\vv)=0$ and $\wf(\vv')=1$.
 Second, NG-GNN applies message passing to the induced neural graphs, and thus cannot distinguish the two inputs as they are WL-indistinguishable~\cite{morris2019weisfeiler}.
-Hence it cannot approximate $\wf$ on any compact set containing both $\vv$ and $\vv'$. \end{proof} \ifdefined\arxivversion
+Hence it cannot approximate $\wf$ on any compact set containing both $\vv$ and $\vv'$. \end{proof} \looseness=-1 While Proposition~\ref{prop:invariant_nonuniv} establishes a limitation of invariant weight-space networks in full generality, we show next that universality can be achieved under a GP assumption on input weights.